 Montezuma’s Chocolate

-If you’ve never understood the whole eggs and bunnies connection, then you might love this UK company’s new line of hens and chicks.
-Harriet Hen is modern, cute, and filled with chocolate ganache eggs.
-They also offer peanut butter eggs and absolute black versions (with no sugar added).
+If you’ve never understood the whole eggs and bunnies connection, then you might love this UK company’s line of hens and chicks.
+They also offer peanut butter mini eggs and “black” chocolate eggs with no sugar added.

 Moo Free Chocolates